tuhulab/tuwords/content/post/2020-09-06-aweseome-multiomics-skin.md

 slug: aweseome-multiomics-skin
 ---

 I'm maintaining a knowledge base [Awesome Multi-omics Skin](https://github.com/tuhulab/awesome-multiomics-skin).
-I collect and briefly summarize the dermatological studies, which use omics or multi-omics technologies, including genomics, transcriptomics, proteomics, metabolomics, and microbiome data.
+I collect and briefly summarize all latest dermatological studies, which use omics (including multi-omics) and bioinformatics techniques.

-This knowledge base gets technical support from my institute's scientific information department.
+The scientific informatics department of my institute offers support for collecting the information source.
 I sincerely acknowledge their help.